robertmartin8/ReasonableDeviations/_notes/princeton_bitcoin.md

 ### Hash functions

-- A **hash function** takes any string as an input, and maps it to a finite output, e.g 256 bytes.
+- A **hash function** takes any string as an input, and maps it to a finite output, e.g. 256 bytes.
 Essential properties:
     - Collision free – nobody can find *x* and *y* such that $H(x) = H(y)$$.
 This property has never been proven, but is probabilistic.
     - Hiding property – cannot recover *x* from $H(x)$.
 In practice, we concatenate a random string *r* to *x* before hashing.
 - Bitcoin uses the SHA-256 hashing algorithm.